 For the second week, you’ll begin to challenge your body more, increasing the number of reps and sets in order to really push your body and see some progress.

-For your plyometrics, try:
+In case of your your plyometrics, try:

 - Rim jumps